bdschi1/multi-agent-investment-committee/README.md

 The report displays a **side-by-side comparison** of LLM heuristic estimates vs. computed values.
 If the optimizer fails (e.g., insufficient price data), the pipeline continues gracefully with heuristics as primary reference.

+**Note, BL allows any model estimation error to become apparent as allocation choices may magnify poor assumptions.**

 </details>

 ---